mohammadarmanhossen/MiniInternshipManagementSystem/README.md

 ## 1. OOP Console Screenshot

 ##
-THis code  Python example that uses all 4 main OOP concepts —
+This code  Python example that uses all 4 main OOP concepts —

 ✅ Encapsulation
 ✅ Abstraction